Bhargav-P-Y/L7-Assignment-Expense-Tracker/README.md

 This project is a Flask + SQLite web application that allows users to:

-Log daily expenses
+Log daily expenses <br>
-Set monthly budgets per category
+Set monthly budgets per category <br>
-View monthly spending reports
+View monthly spending reports <br>

 Receive alerts if:
-A category exceeds its budget
+A category exceeds its budget <br>
-Only 10% of the budget remains
+Only 10% of the budget remains <br>

 ## Steps to Run the Application